Skip to main content

 Your internet provider’s basic firewall may not be enough.
 Consider investing in a more robust firewall to protect your network and devices from unauthorized access.

-Cybersecurity insurance can provide peace of mind and financial protection in case of a breach.
+Cybersecurity insurance can provide confidence and financial protection in case of a breach.
 It often includes regular system checks and can help you understand compliance requirements.
 Working with an IT professional can make choosing the right insurance easier.

 While your tech-savvy volunteer might be helpful, consider bringing in an outside cybersecurity expert to assess your systems and identify vulnerabilities.
 They can help you develop a comprehensive security strategy.